 - Black box testing: For this type of manual testing, testers will execute it.
 So they check various functionalities of a website application or the software products regardless of customers’ needs.
 Besides, the code is invisible during manual testing execution.

-- Gray box testing: Last but not least, gray box testing refers to be a combination of white-box testing and black-box testing.
+- Gray box testing: Last but not least, gray box testing refers to a combination of white-box testing and black-box testing.
 A Tester implementing this manual testing type will know both coding and testing.
 In this case, he/she will be the only one performing the white box and the black box testing for the software development process.

 - Unit testing: Unit testing will validate an individual software component.
 Generally, software developers implement unit testing instead of quality assurance engineers.
 The type of manual testing requires detailed and specific knowledge of the software product design and code.